aws-samples/awscli-profile-credential-helpers/README.md

    options given (see the `user-profile` in the example below).
 To load the credentials into the operating system keychain, run `aws-vault add <profile-name>` and follow the prompts.

-*  For profiles that assume a role via a source profile, store the source profile credentials using `aws-vault` as described above, then add the `source_profile` value to reference them, and the `role_arn` to be assumed.
+*  For profiles that assume a role via a source profile, add the `source_profile` value to reference them, and the `role_arn` to be assumed.
 Note that the role must have a trust policy that allows the user in the source profile to assume it.
 See the `role-profile` example below.
+   Also ensure the named source profile also has an entry in the config file.

 *  For profiles that use AWS SSO, configure the profile per the [instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html), i.e. with the `sso_start_url`, `sso_region`, `sso_account_id`, and `sso_role_name` fields.